mattjmorrison/django-media-masher/README.rst

 ::
     MASHER_COMPRESS = False #default is True

-when MASHER_COMPRESS is false the media files will be combined, but not compressed.
+When MASHER_COMPRESS is false the media files will be combined, but not compressed, this can be useful when debugging.